Arkansas Oil and Gas Boom Towns

 The Smackover Discovery

 Prior to the January 1921 El Dorado discovery, the region’s economy relied almost exclusively on the cotton and the timber industries.
-A year later, another giant oil field discovery 12 miles north will bring national attention – and lead to the incorporation of Smackover.
+Six months after the Busey-Armgstrong No. 1, another giant oil field discovery 12 miles north will bring national attention – and lead to the incorporation of Smackover.